corda/corda-ansible/README.md

 | corda_legal_name | (_deprecated in 1.0_) "Corda Test Node - Change it" |

 Please note:
-- If you are not sure what version to use please visit [Maven Central](http://repo1.maven.org/maven2/net/corda/corda/).
+- If you are not sure which version to use please visit [Maven Central](http://repo1.maven.org/maven2/net/corda/corda/).
-- *corda_devmode* is a string not a boolen.
+- *corda_devmode* is a string not a boolean.
 - *corda_role* has to be be one of 3 (**node**, **notary**, **networkmap**)
-- *corda_notary_type* can be ethier **validating** or **non_validating**
+- *corda_notary_type* can be either **validating** or **non_validating**
-- setting *corda_java* to a value diffrent than openjdk will stop role ot install OpenJDK from zulu.org (no Java VM will be install)
+- setting *corda_java* to a value other than openjdk will prevent the role installing OpenJDK from zulu.org (no Java VM will be installed)

 ## Corda installation tasks carried by Ansible

-This is a summary of the actions performed by Ansible.
+This is a summary of the actions performed by Ansible:

 - Install necessary packages (including OpenJDK from zulu.org by default)
 - Create a user and a directory for Corda